Ho Chi Minh City skyline over the Saigon River with Bitexco Tower and Thu Thiem Bridge — Hanoi to Saigon Vietnam route stops

 4. Đà Nẵng — the gateway

-Modern, coastal, fast-developing. Đà Nẵng is the third-largest city in Vietnam and the practical entry point for central Vietnam — its international airport receives direct flights from Hanoi, Saigon, and increasingly from Bangkok, Seoul, and Singapore.
+Modern, coastal, fast-developing. Đà Nẵng is the fourth-largest city in Vietnam and the practical entry point for central Vietnam — its international airport receives direct flights from Hanoi, Saigon, and increasingly from Bangkok, Seoul, and Singapore.
 The city itself: My Khe beach, the Marble Mountains, the Dragon Bridge, and (worth a half-day) the Cham Museum, the world's most important collection of Champa-kingdom sculpture.

 How long: 1 night, or use as your travel day between Huế (north) and Hội An (south).